wrdieter/tc-auto/README.rst

 TODOs:

 * Support for TV Shows
 * Support for multi-disc movies
+* Provide a way to change transcode parameters (e.g., set output resolution)
 * Surely, there must be a way to get the titles from the DVD menu

   Long term, it would be nice to have a database mapping makemkv titles to content names and categories (Behind the Scenes, Trailer, etc.) if there is not a way to read it from the disc directly.

-* Need a license and license file